MI5 could not have prevented Fishmongers’ Hall terror attack, inquest told | Press and Journal

 Inquests at City of London’s Guildhall into the deaths heard that Khan was allowed to attend the event despite intelligence that he would “return to his old ways” upon his release from prison 11 months earlier.

-On Thursday, a senior MI5 officer, known as Witness A for legal reasons, said security services remained sceptical of Khan, but that there was no reason to feed concerns over his attendance to the central London event into meetings of Mappa (multi-agency public protection arrangements) beforehand.
+On Thursday, a senior MI5 officer, known as Witness A for legal reasons, said security services remained sceptical of Khan but there was no reason to feed concerns over his attendance at the central London event into meetings of Mappa (multi-agency public protection arrangements) beforehand.

 She said: “At that time, there was no intelligence to suggest he should not be allowed to attend.